Sunday, February 15, 2009

 On the racket and din of children there,

-Whose aromas of digestion rise through the air.
+Aromas of their digestion rise through the air.

 Like babes unwilling to give up the suck,